Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/build.typ

     - Attached the bearing blocks onto the 29x2x1 C-channels
       - From left to right, the first bearing block is 7 holes away from the edge, then the next one is five away from the first bearing block, and the last one is also 5 holes away from the second bearing block
       - Please see the CAD in our #entry-reference(title: "Drivetrain v1", type: "plan", date: datetime(year: 2024, month: 6, day: 29)).
-      - The spacing allows us to have 2 holes worth of spacing at the front of our drivetrain for stand-off support
+      - The spacing allows us to have 2 holes worth of spacing at the front of our drivetrain for standoff support
     - The bearing blocks are ziptied to the C-channel
       - Since our drivetrain will be heavier than most other team's drivetrains, ziptying instead of using screws allow us to save weight
   ],